discordjs/guide/guide/popular-topics/common-questions.md

 });
 ```

-<p class="tip">If you want to learn more about this syntax or want to learn about reaction collectors as well, check out [this dedicated guide page for collectors](/popular-topics/collectors)!</p>
+<tip>If you want to learn more about this syntax or want to learn about reaction collectors as well, check out [this dedicated guide page for collectors](/popular-topics/collectors)!</tip>

 ### How do I react to the message my bot sent?